BrendonONeill/Gamer-Data/README.md

 I have the API linked aswell as the database.
 I can add to the database and delete

 ### Working on
-Responsive design.
-Add and improve accessibility on website. should be able to deploy for a test run soon.
+Add and improve accessibility on website.

 ## Researching